 - Payment details for visitors pre-booking tickets for an event;

 - Payment details and gift aid records for people who make donations;

 - Requirements and payment details for hiring a room or space;

-- Areas of expertise for people working in partnership with Manchester Cathedral to either contribute to, support or organise Manchester Cathedral services and events;
+- Details, contact information and areas of expertise for people working in partnership with Manchester Cathedral to either contribute to, support or organise Manchester Cathedral services and events;

-- Areas of expertise for people providing goods and services to support the work of Manchester Cathedral
+- Details, contact information and areas of expertise for people providing goods and services to support the work of Manchester Cathedral;

 Automated technologies or interactions

 Why do we process your personal data?

 Manchester Cathedral complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We use your personal data for the following purposes:

 - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our Constitution;